-- Roane State shall have the right to terminate the use of campus facilities or property by any group, organization or individual which violates any provision of Tennessee Board of Regents policy, college policy, local, state, or federal law or regulation.
+- Roane State shall have the right to terminate the use of campus facilities or property by any group, organization or individual which violates any provision of TBR policy, college policy, local, state, or federal law or regulation.

 Revision Date Effective: 05/21/2014